1972 through 1973

 Midas, Tarantura2000, and Empress Valley are virtually identical in content.
 Tarantura2000 has been amplified a little bit.
 Empress's title emphasizes the lower frequencies but has a touch too much background noise.

-Dallas Triumphant Return (Wendy Records), Going Down (Watchtower), & Two Nights (Celebration)
+Dallas Triumphant Return (Wendy), Fractured Ribs (Graf Zeppelin), Going Down (Watchtower), & Two Nights (Celebration)

 Celebration has a few more seconds before the first song and after the last song.
 Unfortunately, Celebration's sound has been tweaked.
 Although it is louder than Watchtower, a strange metallic sound has been created in the background, much like some of the Tara2000 titles.